Mun (religion): Deities

 The Mun religion is polytheistic and syncretic: it acknowledges several deities, including those of other religions, namely Buddhism and Christianity.

 The chief goddess of the Lepcha religion is Nozyongnyu.
 The mother-creator is a female earth deity, It Bumoo (also Itbu-moo).
 Two other female deities are the chief of the mun spirits.

 Traditional Lepcha beliefs include deities governing family, clan (or lineage, putsho), village, region, and wider levels.
 Clan deities may be named after mountain peaks or rivers, while regions are home to deities associated with Kangchenjunga such as Chyu-rum-fat.
 The current traditional religion also incorporates Buddha and Jesus Christ as a deities, depending on household beliefs.

 Mun spirits

-Mun spirits are of two general types: the benevolent, or white magician, taung-li mun, and the malevolent, or black magician, mung-sek mun or mung.
+Mun spirits are of two general types: the benevolent, or white magician, taung-li mun, and the malevolent or black magician, called mung-sek mun or mung.
 The latter reside in trees, bushes, rocks, and rivers.
 The spirits are further subdivided into seven classes: avor mun, pildon mun, angan mun, tungli mun, munjyum mun, mun mook mun and lyang-eet mun.
 Mun spirits, and witchcraft, are believed to be the invariable culprit of illness.